opensearch-project/documentation-website/_ml-commons-plugin/index.md

 # Permissions

-The ML Commons plugin has two reserved user roles:
+The ML Commons plugin has two reserved roles:

 - `ml_full_access`: Grants full access to all ML features, including starting new ML tasks and reading or deleting models.
 - `ml_readonly_access`: Grants read-only access to ML tasks, trained models, and statistics relevant to the model's cluster.
 Does not grant permissions to start or delete ML tasks or models.